 Restaurant De Kas

 Dine where your food is grown at Restaurant De Kas (Kamerlingh Onneslaan 3), a light and airy converted hothouse surrounded by the historic Frankendael Park in Amsterdam's Watergraafsmeer neighborhood.
-Here, you'll be treated to a fixed menu (3 courses) of fresh seasonal fruit and vegetables from the restaurant's very own market garden and greenhouse.
+Here, you'll be treated to a fixed menu of three courses of fresh seasonal fruit and vegetables from the restaurant's very own market garden and greenhouse.
 This may be Dutch food with a distinct Mediterranean touch, but the organic ingredients are practically grown on the restaurant's doorstep.
 What could be more local?

 Restaurant Wilde Zwijnen

 Budget-Friendly Bites in Amsterdam

 Tucked away in the Taksteeg—a little alley between the Rokin and busy Kalverstraat shopping street in Amsterdam—is a shrine to slow food.
 The proprietors of Gartine (Taksteeg 7) grow their own fruit and vegetables in an allotment, use excellent bread from Vlaamsch Broodhuys, and plenty of regional delicacies that appear on Slow Food's Ark of Taste, an official list of protected Dutch heritage products.
 This is the ideal place in Amsterdam's busy shopping district to enjoy a relaxed breakfast, lunch, or high tea served with love and care on vintage crockery.
 Typical menu items include partridge paté served with nutty fig bread and poached pears with star anise (€8,75) or a multigrain roll with four-year-old Boeren oplegkaas (raw milk aged artisanal Gouda cheese) with pumpkin cream sauce (€6.95)

 You haven't completed your Dutch Food experience without eating a broodje kroket, a soft white bun with a deep-fried croquette and mustard, at Van Dobben.
 Stick with a classic, such as a veal croquette or shrimp croquette, before exploring other flavors like chicken satay or goulash.
 Van Dobben proves that you don't have to break the bank for a quintessentially Dutch lunch.
 Another premium brand to look out for is Holtkamp, especially for the patisserie's shrimp croquettes.
 Holtkamp croquettes are available at these restaurants and cafes.